 Let’s talk about liquid hand soap.
 My family goes through a lot of hand soap with all our cooking, gardening, bike repair, art, play and backyard chickens, not to mention plain old bathing.
 But liquid soap is expensive, in land-filling disposable containers, frequently loaded with “anti-bacterial” chemicals and a laundry lists of additives.
 After my recent experience making rendered fat lard and tallow bar soap, I took the leap and made my own liquid hand soap.
 All you need is a bar of soap and a cheese grater.
 What could be easier?

-1 bar hard soap (think French Milled, Ivory-Type or Castile Soap)
+• 1 bar hard soap (think French Milled, Ivory types, or Castile soap)